Usually, when you take CBD oil or another CBD product, it’s not just the cannabidiol (CBD) compound you are consuming.

 - What is the entourage effect?

-- The different compounds found in CBD oil and how they work together
+- What are the different compounds found in CBD oil

 - What is the difference between CBD isolate, full-spectrum, and broad-spectrum CBD?